 Comment Number Comment Response D18 Long-yerm, yes.
 During the multi-year construction, real planning needs to be done to address how traffic will be affected.
 Will construction be paused or adjusted for high-impact times such as Labor Day, Memorial Day, Thanksgiving?
 Other projects have ignored how commuter and itinerant traffic is impacted.
 Real research should be done on rolling, temporary, or long-term rerouting of semi traffic around the 71/75 impacted area, onto 275 ODOT and KYTC are working with local cities to mitigate impacts during construction.
 During construction, ODOT and KYTC will develop an overall Traffic Management Plan and a detailed Maintenance of Traffic (MOT) plan to maintain traffic operations through the corridor and minimize disruption to the surrounding communities.
 When preparing the MOT plan, ODOT and KYTC will work to minimize impacts to local businesses; evaluate impacts to public transportation and develop measures to maintain existing services; evaluate temporary detours to limit impacts created by redirecting traffic through community sensitive areas; establish an Incident Management Plan to minimize diversion resulting from incidents that occur during construction in the corridor; include provisions for communicating with trucking companies and mapping services to provide information about re-routing and delays; and provide for adequate signing during construction.
 The City of Cincinnati, the City of Covington, and all relevant agencies within each city will have an opportunity to review and provide input into aspects of MOT planning, plan development, and construction operations affecting the city.
 MOT and Incident Management Plans will also be coordinated with first responders, transit agencies, and the Regional Incident Management Task Force.
+Reducing congestion and maintaining connections to key regional and national corridors are primary goals of the project.
+This includes accommodating freight traffic that is using the Interstate system.
+Diversion of trucks would place them on other routes that are also experiencing congestion and would not be possible to enforce given the need to provide access for local truck traffic.
+The proposed design meets the project's identified goals while also safely accommodating all types of vehicles.
 D19 Leading question.
 This plan creates an even larger infrastructure barrier between west and east Covington.
 Existing connections between west and east Covington will be maintained once the project is completed.
 In addition, KYTC is working with the City of Covington to identify opportunities to improve east-west connectivity for bicycles and pedestrians as part of the Brent Spence Bridge Corridor Project.